 - Pools – The mosque is surrounded by pools that reflects the mosque’s columns.
 These are illuminated at night and were designed to reflect the different phases of the moon.

-The mosque requires appropriate dressing.
+The Grand Mosque requires appropriate and conservative dressing.
 You can wear jeans but it should not be torn anywhere.
 And the top needs to be full sleeved.
-Note: Even a see through full sleeves are not allowed inside the mosque.
+Even a see through full sleeved top is not allowed inside the mosque.
 Also, a head scarf is a must.

 - Women have to cover head, wrists and ankles with loose fitting clothes.
 ‘Abaya’ can be hired at the mosque free of charge.